browserify/module-deps/readme.markdown

 * opts.cache - an object mapping filenames to file objects to skip costly io

+* opts.packageCache - an object mapping filenames to their parent package.json
+contents for browser fields, main entries, and transforms

 # transforms

 module-deps can be configured to run source transformations on files before